mcgoooo/mine-sweeper/README.md

 # Minesweeper

 ## notes
- please check pull requests for work done onthe challenge
+ please check pull requests for work done on the challenge

 ## Installation